Graciekan21/commkids/README.md

 ## Fixed bugs

-- The issue with the small screen, the log was fiting proper and it i removed padding and margin-left, that solved the issue.
+- The issue with the small screen was that the logo was not fitting properly.
+After removing padding and margin-left, the issue was resolved.
-- After adding the Animation to the logo, It was not it was not showing in the center for the smaller screens, i solved it by adding a line of code borders to logo in style.css then used Dev tools to check for the problem, that gave me a better understanding to what i should do to fix it.
+- When adding animation to the logo, it was not showing in the center for smaller screens.
+This was resolved by adding a line of code to the logo in style.css, and then using Dev tools to identify and fix the problem, which provided a better understanding of how to address it.

 ## Unfixed Bugs